Marko-Obradovic/azure-notes/topics.md

 Serverless
 Benefits of using cloud services
 High availability
-SLA
 Scalability
 Reliability
 Performance Predictability
 Cost Predictability
-Security
+SLA
 Azure Firewall
 Security Center
-Defender
-Governance
-Azure Policy
 Blueprints
 Manageability in the cloud
+Service Types
     Infrastructure as a Service (IaaS)
     Platform as a Service (PaaS)
     Software as a Service (SaaS)
 Azure Load Balancer
 Azure regions
 Region Pairs